 I’d like to introduce you to MidTerm Fix, a company that offers fun and creative care packages that you can send your kids.
 Their customized care packages are like a big hug from Mom!
 I just love this company, their mission, and the heart behind everything they do.
-I am honored that Rebecca Hastings, the founder of this wonderful and unique company, agreed to share her compelling empty nester story with us today.
-It encompasses the founding of MidTerm Fix and is unlike any I’ve featured.
-Until now.
+I’m honored that Rebecca Hastings, the founder, agreed to share her compelling empty nester story.

 (Suzy) Tell us about your family.

 Our oldest daughter Kelsey passed away in 2014.
 She was 27 years old.
 Right after she graduated in Economics from Union College in upstate New York, she started having severe pain in the pelvic area.
 Eventually, she was diagnosed with Ewing Sarcoma.
-Despite the pain, she landed her first job with the online retailer, Wayfair in Boston.
-She later accepted a position with Joss and Main (a subsidiary of Wayfair) and was able to move up to Assistant Manager for one of the teams.
-She did this all the while fighting cancer.
-My youngest daughter is Alex, age 19.
-She is in her second year of college at Santa Clara University and is majoring in Engineering.
+Despite the pain, she landed her first job with the online retailer, Wayfair, in Boston.
+She later accepted a position with Joss and Main and was able to move up to Assistant Manager for one of the teams – all the while fighting cancer.
+My youngest daughter is Alex, age 21.
+She attends Santa Clara University and is majoring in Engineering.

 Tell us about your business.